MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_integrity/README.md

 ### Introduction
-Data integrity ensures information remains unaltered (unchanged) and complete (no missing parts) throughout its lifecycle, from creation to storage and use, to ensure it's reliability and trustworthiness.
+Data integrity ensures information remains unaltered (unchanged) and complete (no missing parts) throughout its lifecycle.
+In this lesson we'll see how data, must stay unchanged and complete from creation to storage and use, to ensure it's reliability and trustworthiness.
+We'll even explore how to build a system that checks data integrity using a Microbit!

 ### Goals